-Verizon’s Organizational Culture Type and Characteristics
+Verizon’s Organizational Culture Type & Characteristics

 - Quality and reliability (most significant)

 Quality and Reliability.
 This cultural trait serves as the primary factor that defines the company’s organizational culture and contributes to the strength and competitiveness of the business, as determined in the SWOT analysis of Verizon Communications Inc. For example, the company emphasizes quality and reliability in its employees’ output, especially in maintaining the high quality of its information and communications technologies and infrastructure.
 This support of the corporate culture enables the company to promote its telecommunications services based on quality.
 For instance, Verizon’s marketing mix (4P) involves advertisements that highlight high-quality services.

 Customer-Centricity.
 The needs and expectations of customers are the focus of this cultural trait.
 In this regard, customer satisfaction is supported and optimized through Verizon’s corporate culture.
 Customer-centricity motivates employees to identify what customers expect from the company, and to contribute to solutions that aim to satisfy these expectations.
 For example, the organizational culture helps in achieving success in implementing human resource programs that train Verizon employees to provide high-quality customer service, which is a differentiator of the business against other firms in the wireless telecommunications services market.